Painting: Wilfrido Limvalencia

 Moose Jaw Band & Choral Festival takes place annually, in May with free concerts featuring concert bands, jazz bands and choirs.
-Started in 1950, it is one of the longest, continuous festivals of its kind in Canada.
+Starting in 1950, it is one of the longest, continuous festivals of its kind in Canada.

 The Haliburton Highlands is home to a thriving arts community.
 Artists’ studios can be found in almost every community, many offering public demonstrations, small galleries, and classes.
 There are murals and public sculptures in the downtowns of most communities, as well as in park settings.

 The county is home to the renowned Haliburton Sculpture Forest, a unique outdoor collection of sculptures by Canadian and international artists.
 The official opening of the Haliburton Sculpture Forest took place in the fall of 2001 with the installation of three sculptures in Glebe Park.

 The collection now includes twenty-seven sculptures and three on-of-a-kind benches, by Canadian and International artists as well special exhibits featuring the work of graduates of the Haliburton School of The Arts.

 Dawson Creek Art Gallery | Dawson Creek, British Columbia